Welcome

 Overview

-Because it mainly influences the why and whether of clinical care, it integrates seamlessly with a wide range of approaches that focus on the what and how of care, including traditional problem-oriented care, complementary and alternative medicine, functional medicine, and personalized medicine, whenever appropriate.
+Because it primarily shapes the why and whether of clinical care, it can integrate seamlessly with a wide range of approaches to the what and how of care, including traditional medical care, complementary and alternative medicine, functional medicine, and personalized medicine, when appropriate.
+It is also compatible with and enhanced by the principles and techniques of relationship-centered care .

-It is based on a simple idea—agreeing on goals before considering strategies—but its implications and potential impact on the entire healthcare system will be significant, including:
+While it is based on a simple principle—agree on the goals before considering interventions—its implications and impact on the entire healthcare system will be significant, including:

-The role and importance of primary healthcare (the place where goals are most often clarified);
+- The role and importance of primary healthcare, the place where goals are typically clarified;

-The nature of clinician-patient relationships and decision-making (co-creative and collaborative);
+- The nature and purpose of clinician-patient relationships and decision-making;

-The design of clinical record systems (goal-oriented rather than problem-oriented); and
+- The design of clinical record systems; and

-The definition and measurement of quality of care (individualized and process-oriented measures).
+- The definition and measurement of quality of care.

 Definitions